chaoticmadyeti/casino-games/README.md

 ### Bingo

-You will get a card, with 25 numbers, and your goal is to get 5 in a row.
+You will get a randomly generated card, with 25 numbers, and your goal is to get 5 in a row.
 A random number will be called every turn.

 You can control both the bet and the amount of bots you play against (i.e. the number of competitors).
 A single card is generated a random for all players involved.
 The jackpot is calculated in a way that you will statistically break even.
 If you tie, you take the entire jackpot for yourself.